The Very Beginning!

 Before the applications are even released, you should have a pretty good idea of your answers to why you want to go to law school, why you want to attend each law school you are targeting, what you have to offer in terms of diversity, etc. The summer is the time to really think about where you have come from and where you are going.
 The fall is the time to complete your applications, not begin the brainstorming process for your story.
 (Since the brainstorming can’t be rushed, we hope you see why we advocate so hard for the importance of a law school application timeline.)
 Finally, your story will help chart the topic selection process for those all-important personal statements.

 Most law schools favor early applicants since it shows sincerity in the program.
 (Apply late and they may think they are your back up school.)
 It is often advised that you work through one application to completion before starting the next application.
 This ensures that at least some of your applications will be submitted early in case you run into unforeseen problems with your schedule.
 Final note on applications: your letters of reference are often a critical time path.

 Why do this now when I can wait to see where I was accepted?
 An admissions officer at Cornell Law School states, “I like to see applicants who take the time to visit our campus and reflect that in their applications.
 If they are willing to visit us and they show sincerity in their personal statement, there is an excellent chance that they will attend our school if admitted.”

 Don’t think Cornell is the only school that cares about yield or campus visits.

 Sit tight.
 If you really did everything you could, including and adhering to a strong and cohesive law school application timeline, you should be fine right now.
-With any luck, you should be choosing between multiple admissions offers and making plans for the next 3 years of your life!
+With any luck, you should be choosing between multiple admissions offers and making plans for the next three years of your life!